jwstegemann/fritz2-docs/index.md

 # By the way, what does the name fritz2 mean?
 Fritz2 actually has two meanings.
 For our project name, we were looking for something to connect it to St. Petersburg (Kotlin is an island in its proximity), and we came across Friedrich II.
 It was shortened to Fritz2 - so technically, there was a Fritz1, but he wasn't an API.
-The second meaning is personal and connects to the pipes in our logo: Fritz was Jens‘ father’s name who had a huge impact on his life.
+The second meaning is personal and connects to the pipes in our logo: Fritz is Jens‘ father’s nickname who had a huge impact on his life.
 He was a plumber.